HVMN Ketone Ester Review - Does It Enhance Your Performance?

 To help prevent potential side effects or medication interactions, make sure you talk with your doctor before trying HVMN Ketone, or any other dietary supplement.

-Shipping is included on all orders over $40.
+Shipping is free on all orders over $50.

-Despite these relatively steep prices, five Amazon customers had given HVMN Ketone an average rating of 4.7 stars at the time of our research.
+Despite these relatively steep prices, over 130 Amazon customers rate HVMN Ketone an average of 4.3 stars at the time of our research.

 Back in November 2017, Business Insider’s Melia Robinson and Erin Brodwin tried HVMN Ketone before its public release.
 Both commented that the taste made them gag, but once this (and some mild nausea) passed, they noted increased energy, boosted focus, and curbed appetite for between four to six hours.

 In the end, while they emphasized, “it's hard to separate our perception from any placebo effect,” they felt that “HVMN Ketone produced measurable results.”
-This included a blood-glucose test and a ketone test 30 minutes after consumption, which reported ketone levels between 4.2 and 6.0 mmol/l.
+The results included a blood-glucose test and a ketone test 30 minutes after consumption, which reported ketone levels between 4.2 and 6.0 mmol/l.

 But, if you’re dissatisfied for any reason, HVMN seems to stand behind Ketone with a satisfaction guarantee.
 Just remember that you might have to ship any unused portions back to the company at your cost.